Nikko1024/VehicleSpeedEstimation/README.md

  - speed estimation

 ### Vehicle Detection and Tracking
 This part generates bounding box and id for each vehicle.
 The part is based on PaddlePaddle(https://github.com/PaddlePaddle/PaddleDetection).
+The detection and tracking is a joint based on [fairmot](https://arxiv.org/abs/2004.01888).

 ### 2d to 3d transformation
 Based on the provided measurements, keypoints are selected and because the world points are one a plane, homographic transformation is estimated and conducted.

 ### speed estimation
 Speed is estimated from the detected 3d coordinates of cars.
+Using the distance&time between frames and frames to calculate the speed.

 ## Set up
 1. install paddlepaddle